solana-labs/solana/book/src/stake-delegation-and-rewards.md

 * votes - The submitted votes.

-* `delegate_id` - An identity that may operate with the weight of this account's stake.
+* `delegate_pubkey` - An identity that may operate with the weight of this account's stake.
 It is typically the identity of a fullnode, but may be any identity involved in stake-weighted computations.